marcuslil/wsl-rawdisk/README.md

 You can then access the partitions on your system disk using /dev/loop0p1 /dev/loop0p2 and so on.

 In WSL fusepy must be installed.
-For ubuntu this can be done using:+ sudo apt install python3-fusepy
+For ubuntu this can be done using:\
+sudo apt install python3-fusepy

 Use at own risk, destroying partition tables or system disk can lead to bricked system.\